 Tax is a complicated thing, so while we’ve done our best to give you a basic overview of your IR8A responsibilities, there is always more to consider.

-A business’s IR8A responsibilities are just a small part of a larger tax picture, and one should always be aiming to reduce their overall tax obligations — both in terms of time and money.
+A business’s IR8A responsibilities are just a small part of a larger tax picture.
+One should always be aiming to reduce their overall tax obligations — both in terms of time and money.

 If you don’t have the time or inclination to organise your IR8A and tax obligations, the better option is to hire a tax specialist who specialises in saving their clients time and preserving their profits.

-Incorp has an expert team of tax professionals who can help you with all of your tax needs IR8A and beyond.
-We believe taxes shouldn’t be a burden, but rather something that should be used for your benefit.
+SCI has an expert team of tax professionals who can help you with all of your tax needs IR8A and beyond.
+We believe taxes shouldn’t be a burden but rather something that should be used for your benefit.

-If you have any questions about how to find a trustworthy partner to help with your Singapore tax responsibilities, please contact us for friendly and helpful advice.
+If you have questions about finding a trustworthy partner to help with your Singapore tax responsibilities, contact us for practical advice.

 Talk to us today for help with your IR8A and other tax responsibilities.